kezenator/adventofcode/README.md

   * Forgot to sort which cost me a little while.
   * Also away and did it on my laptop which slows me down a little.
   * Happy with today's outcome.
+6. Counting matching characters, in blank-line-separated groups
+   * Was out and about on the weekend.
+Didn't start until a couple hours past the release.
+No score.